wesngu28/rhodesapi/README.md

 # RhodesAPI
 An API for the mobile gacha tower defense game Arknights hosted on Heroku made as a personal project.
 Requests data through querying from a MongoDB database which is filled with data scraped from each operator's page on Gamepress.
+When making a request to the API, a delay in response could be due to Heroku sleeping the application and it needing to be booted on.

 ## Usage
 Use a HTTP client (IE: fetch, axios, requests)